-They show us that British writing is not something produced only by white English authors, but has a diverse range of backgrounds and many different histories.
+Reading them reminds us that British writing has a diverse range of backgrounds and many different histories.

 This collection of freely available literary resources is aimed at students from sixth-form to university, their teachers, and at lifelong learners.
 It contains lectures, eBooks and contextual essays for reuse by individuals and the educational community.
 Resources could be included in course packs, browsed for extended project work or in preparation for university study, or set as additional reading around specific central texts.